 The importance of gut health has proven to be a critical topic over the past few years.
-When your gut is healthy, it helps you control your weight, keeps your blood sugar and fats in check, and calms down inflammation in your body.
-Gut health can also impact how you feel, and it might even affect how you think and remember things.
+A healthy gut helps control your weight, keeps your blood sugar and fats in check and calms down inflammation in your body.
+Gut health can also impact how you feel and might even affect how you think and remember things.

 A short-term case of diarrhea usually goes away after a day or two and may be the result of a virus or bacterial infection.

 Diarrhea can become a problem when you experience frequent bouts with it.
 Having diarrhea frequently over the period of several weeks, especially diarrhea with blood, could mean you’re experiencing a serious chronic issue such as inflammatory bowel disease or ulcerative colitis.

 Inflammatory bowel disease or (IBD) is the chronic inflammation of the gastrointestinal tract and is a broad term used to describe two conditions; both ulcerative colitis and Crohn’s disease.
 Longer periods of inflammation could indicate a more chronic condition such as ulcerative colitis.

 Ulcerative colitis can develop at any age, but most commonly occurs in people between 15 and 30.
 Ulcerative colitis happens when the immune system attacks the digestive tract, but its exact cause is unknown.
 Ulcerative colitis occurs only in your large intestine when ulcers form continuously on the inner walls of your gut and up through your colon.

 Ulcerative colitis is a chronic disease where symptoms become active and then inactive meaning the symptoms could go away for months or even years, but then suddenly reappear out of nowhere.
 Although there is no cure for ulcerative colitis, it can be managed with medicine, lifestyle changes and surgery.